fredrukundo/BSQ_Piscines/README.md

 ## Features

-* Flexible input: The program can process map data from both files and standard input.
+* <b>Flexible input:</b> The program can process map data from both files and standard input.
 * Dynamic Memory Allocation: Efficiently handles large maps by dynamically allocating memory as needed
 * Error Handling: Comprehensive error handling ensures that invalid maps or input errors are gracefully reported.
 * Debugging Support: Optional debugging output provides insights into the internal state of the algorithm, showing the dynamic programming matrix used to calculate the largest square.